fbk-most/fbk-most.github.io/_includes/home/vision.md

-As societies face rapid transformations and increasing interdependence between technical and social systems, we envision a future in which digital technologies become essential for society to makes sense of complex environmental, social, and technological challenges and transformation processes.
+As societies face rapid transformations and increasing interdependence between technical and social systems, we envision a future in which digital technologies become essential for society to make sense of complex environmental, social, and technological challenges and transformation processes.
 This requires not only more effective and efficient analysis and decision-making tools,